coderefinery/presentations/2024-RSECon-BYOC.md

 ---

-# Table of Content
+# What is this presentation about?

 <br><br>

-1. About the CodeRefinery project and workshops
+1. The CodeRefinery project and workshops

-2. Bring your own classroom
+2. The bring your own classroom approach

-3. How can you join?
+3. How you can join

 ---